Employers must provide a 'principal statement' on or before the first day of work.

 Everything in the written statement must follow the law (Employment Rights Act 1996).

-The employee or worker should check the written statement.
+Workers should check their written statement.
 They should talk with their employer if there's anything they do not understand or agree with.

 If someone does not understand their written statement